 The specific characteristics of the tumor, including its size and exact location in the lung, are key to planning a successful surgery.
 For many people with early-stage non-small cell lung cancer, surgery offers the best chance for a cure.
 Smaller tumors that are confined to one area are typically easier for surgeons to remove completely with clean margins, meaning no cancer cells are left behind.
 The location also determines what type of surgery is possible.
 Your surgeon will use detailed imaging scans to map out the tumor and decide on the safest and most effective approach for you.

-Your Lung Function Before Surgery
+The Importance of Your Lung Function Before Surgery

 Since the surgery involves removing part or all of a lung, your breathing capacity beforehand is a crucial factor.
 Your doctor will measure this with tests like a pulmonary function test (PFT).
 One key measurement, FEV1, shows how much air you can forcefully exhale in one second.
 Studies have found that patients with lower lung function (an FEV1 below 80% of the predicted value) had nearly double the risk of shorter survival.
 Strong lung function is essential for breathing well after surgery and reducing the risk of complications like pneumonia.